top of page

 TIG welding process allows you to weld at very high quality which is why it’s often used on smaller projects that require precise and good-looking welds.
 An arc welding process uses a non-consumable tungsten electrode, that uses an inert gas such as argon or helium.
 TIG welding protects the arc flow and the weld pool from contamination by pumping gas down the rod forming a protective layer around the weld pool.

-Unlike MIG welding which uses a consumable wire electrode, TIG electrodes will not melt during the welding process rather than arc melts the parent metal and a separate welding rod of filler metal which form the weld bead creating the weld.
+Unlike MIG welding which uses a consumable wire electrode, TIG electrodes will not melt during the welding process rather than arc melt the parent metal and a separate welding rod of filler metal which forms the weld bead creating the weld.

 At Truflame we have the knowledge and experience to help get you the right welding equipment for your applications.
 Give you the product information and understanding to help you make the best-informed decision on which welding machines would be the right choice for your needs.